thenick775/terbine_visualizations/australia_solar/README.md

 ![](https://github.com/thenick775/terbine_visualizations/blob/master/australia_solar/graphics/demo.png)

-This choropleth map describes the estimates of actual regional rooftop solar generation in Australia, with a granularity of half an hour.
+This interactive choropleth map describes the estimates of actual regional rooftop solar generation in Australia, with a granularity of half an hour.

 The data is mapped to the 'plasma' color scale,